perturbing/vasil-tests/inline-datums-cip-32.md

 ```
 Notice that at the end of our newly create output `3db.....d22#1`  the inline datum is shown.
 ## Spending the output at the script address
 Now since the secret number is public it is super easy to claim it, we construct a transaction to spend the output and send the value it contains to our address.
-With the presence of the inline datum we do this with the new flag `--tx-in-inline-datum-present`.
+With the presence of the inline datum, we do this with the new flag `--tx-in-inline-datum-present`.
 Note that with multiple inputs that contain an inline datum all have to have this flag after their `--tx-in TxId#TxIx` flag, we also add the script.
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 3db0bbe89a032ec57519f3785fcd0c70a5177e705ecfbf469494c3f412b31d22#1 \